 Work Styles for Mobility: You probably have more than one

 Analyst organizations like Gartner have been writing about Work Styles for decades, but the concept remains an important and valid one.
 If members of your organization are doing different kinds of work in different contexts, you probably should consider tailoring your technology support to each category of work or work style.
 Office workers have different needs than workers that spend most, if not all, of their time away from the office.
 People that work in non-office environments, like warehouses, storefronts, or factories probably need devices that provide information or capture activity and those devices probably shouldn’t resemble the ones that office workers use.

-This includes the important question of whether you prefer to have one system that supports all these use case and devices or if you prefer each to have their own approach.
-As an example, if you have a warehouse you probably have devices that are specifically made for scanning barcodes and doing so in environments that might otherwise break a smartphone.
-Though they are no longer supported, there are still plenty of Windows Mobile ruggedized devices doing their work in warehouses all around the world and managed by an MDM – probably one that was specifically designed to support devices like that and only devices like that.
-If you were to start a warehouse today, you would probably use devices that look like those old ones but that run Android and are managed by VMware AirWatch.
+This includes the important question of whether you prefer to have one system that supports all these use cases and devices or if you prefer each to have their own approach.
+As an example, if you have a warehouse, you probably have devices that are specifically made for scanning barcodes.
+These types of environments are typically to hazardous for a typical tablet or smartphone.
+Though they are no longer supported, there are still plenty of Windows Mobile/CE ruggedized devices doing their work in warehouses all around the world and managed by an MDM – probably one that was specifically designed to support that particular OS.
+If you were to start a warehouse today, you would probably use devices that look similar but that run a more modern OS like Android and are managed by something like VMware Workspace One.
 Once again, the leaders in the mobile device management space tend to have the broadest capabilities, even sometimes the best capabilities. *IDC named WorkspaceONE a Leader in software for Ruggedized/IoT Device Deployments.